publitas/docs/source/rest-v2.md

 | position             | Integer  | No       | Page number where new pages should be added (by default add pages at the end)
 | extraction_options   | Object   | No       | Define settings to extract hotspots from the PDF file.
 See [extraction options](#extraction-options) for allowed fields

+### Response codes

+This endpoint returns the `200` response code.

 ## Replace a publication page

-Replace a page on target publication
+Replace a page on specific publication

 ### HTTP Request